 The MRC National Survey of Health and Development (NSHD) has informed UK health care, education and social policy for more than 70 years and is the oldest and longest running of the British birth cohort studies.
 Today, with study members in their seventies, the NSHD offers a unique opportunity to explore the long-term biological and social processes of ageing and how ageing is affected by factors acting across the whole of life.

 During their childhood, the main aim of the NSHD was to investigate how the environment at home and at school affected physical and mental development and educational attainment.
 During adulthood, the main aim was to investigate how childhood health and development and lifetime social circumstances affected their adult health and function and how these change with age.
-Now, as participants pass retirement age, the research team is developing the NSHD into a life course study of ageing.
+The research team is now investigating the factors which lead to healthy ageing.